 So, what options are out there for OS X?
 There are a few, but none of them are an official, native OS X version.
 Here’s what I’ve found over the years:

 1. KeePass 2 for Windows running on Mono – A reasonable way to get the tool running, but this forces you an upgrade to the version 2 database as well as exposing several problems on the disjointed Mono platform.
 The last time I looked at this, AutoType wasn’t possible and the copy/paste was non-existent.
 These sorts of problems make using this tool a challenge.

 2. KeePassX – Probably your best option as a native application.
 There are bugs, however; including one I recently ran into that truncated longer entries.
 This is the most useful of all KeePass applications I’ve seen on OS X. KeePassX does support both database versions, but AutoType is either not possible, or a challenge.

 3. MacPass – A very alpha version native app, MacPass does appear to have the potential, but the interface is quite clunky, and I’ve had it corrupt entries and trash data.
 The good thing is that MacPass appears to be in active development.

-Another interesting alternative is using a Windows virtual machine such as VMWare Fusion and running KeePass in seamless fashion.
-This is probably a more resource intensive way of getting KeePass on OS X, but I’m told (at least) that copy and paste works in this configuration.
+Another interesting alternative is using a Windows virtual machine such as VMWare Fusion and running KeePass in a seamless fashion.
+This is probably a more resource-intensive way of getting KeePass on OS X, but I’m told (at least) that copy and paste works in this configuration.